Many or all companies we feature compensate us. Compensation and editorial

 25 years$643$93,290

-As your income increases, consider making extra payments on a 10-year, $100,000 student loan at 4.75% can speed up your loan repayment.
-The table below shows what happens if you increase your payments by $100 a month.
+As your income increases, making extra payments on a 10-year, $100,000 student loan at 4.75% can speed up your loan repayment.
+The table below shows how a borrower might increase their payments by $100 a month over five years.